nystudio107/craft-twigpack/README.md

 Note also that the **manifestPath** defaults to a Yii2 alias `@webroot/` (adjust as necessary to point to your `manifest.json` on the file system); this allows Twigpack to load the manifest from the file system, rather than via http request, and is the preferred method.
 However, it works fine as a full URL as well if you have your `manifest.json` hosted on a CDN or such.

+For a slightly more simplified version of the above config,
 ### Legacy and Modern Bundles

 The idea behind using `manifest.json` and `manifest-legacy.json` is that there will be two builds, one for modern ES6+ modules, and a second for legacy ES5 bundles with polyfills, etc. The entry points are named the same, but the files the entry points load are different.